Skip to content

 Creating a team

-To create a team, go to Workspace Settings → Teams and create a new team.
-Give it a descriptive name that reflects the group it represents - something like “Data Tools” or “Client A” works better than “Team 1”.
+2. Give it a descriptive name - “Data Tools” or “Client A” works better than “Team 1”.

-Members must already belong to your organization before they can be added to a team.
-If someone isn’t in the organization yet, invite them first from Workspace Settings → Members.
+A member must already belong to your organization before they can be added to a team.
+If they’re not in the organization yet, send an invitation first from Inviting Members.

 Changing team membership